KarlMae/WorkEnvironment/README.md

 Requires usage of ZShell.

 Clone repo and run ./link.sh in the project folder.
-This binds ZShell config files to your local .zshrc.
+This binds ZShell config files to your local .zshrc and copies necessary script files to ~/ZSH_Scripts

 Open new terminal and aliases should be there